Languages and Cultures (research route) MA

-The MA Languages and Cultures is a research-focused course that enables students to pursue specialist master's-level research into the cultures associated with the following language areas: East Asian; French; German; Italian; Middle Eastern; Russian and Eastern European; Spanish, Portuguese and Latin American. `Cultures' is understood in the broadest sense, and students may choose to specialise in any area covered by the unparalleled breadth of research expertise in languages and cultures within the School.
-Students may wish to specialise in historical, literary, religious, or artistic aspects of relevant languages and language areas, from the pre-modern period to the present day.
-The course gives students intensive training in research and in related high-level transferable skills in preparation for PhD studies at research universities.
-It is also aimed at students who will be heavily involved in research-based activities outside academia (e.g., in public- and private-sector cultural institutions such as museums, galleries, charities, foundations, festivals and biennales, and bodies of cultural diplomacy).
+The MA Languages and Cultures is a research-focused programme which enables students to pursue specialist Masters-level research into the cultures associated with the following language areas: East Asian; French; German; Italian; Middle Eastern; Russian and Eastern European; Spanish, Portuguese and Latin American. `Cultures' is understood in the broadest sense: students may wish to specialize in historical, literary, religious, or artistic aspects of relevant countries from the pre-modern period to the present day.
+Applicants may choose to specialize in any area covered by the unparalleled breadth of research expertise available among academic staff within the School of Language, Linguistics and Cultures.
+The programme provides intensive training in research, and in related high-level transferable skills, in preparation for PhD studies at research universities.
+It is also aimed at students who will be heavily involved in research-based activities outside academia (e.g. as analysts in the commercial and finance industry, or as policy analysts in government departments or city councils).

 For entry in the academic year beginning September 2014, the tuition fees are as follows:

 - MA (full-time)

 - MA (part-time)

 Please note: Only International students who do not require a Tier 4 visa are permitted to study the course part-time.
 If you are unsure if you require a Tier 4 visa, please consult this page for further information: http://www.ukba.homeoffice.gov.uk/visas-immigration/do-you-need-a-visa/.